vantaloomin/nai-v4-booru-prompting/README.md

 ## ✨ Features

-### Character-Centric Interface
-- **Add & Manage Characters**: Effortlessly set up to four different characters with gender toggles, optional enhancers, and the ability to import from a pre-built database of popular figures from games, anime, and other media.
+### Advanced Character Management
+- **Multiple Characters**: Add up to four characters with detailed customization options
-- **Fuzzy Search & Auto-Fill**: Integrated Fuse.js fuzzy search helps you find and auto-fill characters by name or series with minimal typing.
+- **Search & Filter**: Powerful search with filters to quickly find characters by name, media type, or other attributes

-### Dynamic Action Assignments
-- **Source/Target/Mutual Actions**: Assign actions between characters (e.g., "hugging," "fighting") to bring your scene to life.
-Pick a "source" character performing an action on a "target," or set both characters into a mutual action.
+- **Gender Toggles**: Easily switch character gender with dedicated toggle controls
+- **Age-Up Option**: Option to create mature versions of characters with appropriate body modifications
+- **Enhancer Dropdowns**: Apply special visual enhancers to characters to improve image quality
+- **Custom Tags**: Add your own custom tags with auto-complete support from a comprehensive tag database
+- **Drag & Drop Reordering**: Intuitively arrange characters with simple drag handles

+### Character Randomization
+- **Random Character Generation**: Quickly add random characters with filtering options:
+  - Random from all available characters
+  - Random from video game characters only
+  - Random from anime/media characters only
+- **Customizable Random Count**: Select the number of random characters to generate at once

-### Artist Repository & Scene Selection
+### Artist & Scene Selection
-- **Artist Cards**: Add up to four artists (or define your own custom artist style) to shape the aesthetics of your generated piece.
+- **Artist Cards**: Add artist styles to influence the aesthetic of your generated image
-- **Scene Cards**: Pick a setting from the curated list or define a completely custom environment.

-### Robust Randomization
-- **Random Characters**: Instantly generate one or more random characters from the existing database.
+- **Scene Cards**: Add detailed environments with rich tag support
+- **Custom Scenes**: Create completely custom environments with tag auto-complete
+- **Drag & Drop Controls**: Easily reorder artists and scenes

+### Prompt Generation & Export
+- **Syntax Highlighting**: Color-coded prompt output for easier reading and editing
+- **Mode Switching**: Toggle between NovelAI and Stable Diffusion syntax formats
+- **One-Click Copy**: Instantly copy the generated prompt to your clipboard
+- **Editable Output**: Directly edit the final prompt before copying
+- **Full Reset**: Clear all selections and start fresh with a single click

+### Full Random Prompt Generation
-- **Full Random Prompt**: Build an entire prompt with a single click—randomizing characters, scenes, artists, and interactions.
+- **Complete Randomization**: Generate an entire prompt with random characters, artists and scenes

-### Unified Prompt Output
-- **Preview & Copy**: The tool compiles everything into a well-structured prompt with color-coded or plain text form.
+- **Customizable Options**: Control the number of random characters and optionally exclude artists or scenes

+### Modern User Interface
-- **Collapsible & Editable**: Expand or collapse the preview area, and edit the output text directly before copying.
+- **Collapsible Sections**: Expand or collapse character cards for better workspace management

-### Sleek, Modern UI
-- **Draggable Cards**: Use intuitive drag handles to re-order character blocks and artist/scene cards.
-- **Responsive & Clear**: Crisp, navigable interface with an appealing dark mode-inspired aesthetic.
+- **Responsive Design**: Well-organized layout that adapts to different screen sizes
+- **Visual Feedback**: Clear visual cues for selections and interactions
+- **Floating Controls**: Quick access to key functions with persistent floating action buttons

 ## 🚀 Getting Started